Azure-Samples/service-fabric-cluster-templates/Ubuntu-NodeType-Loop-Secure/README.md

 # Multiple Node Types Secure Ubuntu Service Fabric Cluster

-This template allows you to create multiple node types with each node type have different number of VMSS Instances
+This template allows you to create multiple node types with each node type having different number of VMSS Instances

 ## Overview